TheOverfloater/pathos-public/docs/entity_guide.md

 # env_beamfollow
 >This entity allows you to attach a beam to another entity that will follow this entity, leaving a fading
 >trail along it's path.
 The trails will fade out over the time specified in the entity one after the other,
 >from back to the current position.
+Once all active segments have faded out, the beam effect is removed
+>completely.

  - Keyvalues:
    - "Name": Name of this entity.